 Applicants must submit the resume and cover letter through SlideRoom prior to the interview.
-SlideRoom is a secure site where secondary requirements are collected, scored and stored.
+SlideRoom is a secure site where additional requirements are collected, scored and stored.
 Log-in to https://humber.slideroom.com and create your free account.
 There will be additional instructions once your account has been created.

 All additional requirements will be evaluated and a score will be calculated by the academic school.